outscale/packetgraph/README.md

 # Building

-You will need to build DPDK before building packetgraph.
+You will need to build DPDK before building Packetgraph.

 ## Install needed tools

-You may adapt this depending of your linux distribution:
+You may adapt this depending on your Linux distribution:
 ```
 $ sudo apt-get install automake libtool libpcap-dev libglib2.0-dev libjemalloc-dev
 ```